COVID RULES RELAXATION – STEP 3 OF THE ROADMAP

 COVID LOCKDOWN ROAD MAP

-With effect from Monday 29th March, the following activities will be allowed:
+From Monday 12th April, the following additional activities will be allowed:

 The evidence shows that it is safer for people to meet outdoors rather than indoors.
 And this is why from 29 March, when most schools start to break up for the Easter holidays, outdoor gatherings (including in private gardens) of either 6 people (the Rule of 6) or 2 households will also be allowed, making it easier for friends and families to meet outside.